josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 > Somebody who generates websites using AI prompting is also a web developer.
 The qualification is "do you build websites", there are no other qualifications.

-I take serious issue with this assertion.
+Though I assume it's intended in goodwill, I take serious issue with this assertion.

 The idea that anyone who manages to prompt their way to a website has earned precisely the same title as those who have hard-earned expertise in the web platform—and specifically, the idea that the lone qualification of said title is making a website live—strikes me as both a wildly distorted view of the job, and a derisive view of those who practice it.
 And so, I felt compelled to respond in disagreement.